-The Cairngorms National Park will be net zero by [date to be agreed following baseline work] and will contribute to the delivery of net zero for Scotland by 2045.
+A timeframe within which the Cairngorms National Park will be net zero will be set by 2023, alongside a target for becoming carbon negative, contributing to the delivery of net zero for Scotland by 2045.
 This will be supported by:

-- a) Focusing on nature-based solutions. - b) Being a rural exemplar in achieving a just transition. - c) Working with businesses, land managers, communities and visitors across the National Park. - d) Developing a wellbeing economy (see also People policy B1).
+- a) Focusing on nature-based solutions. - Being a rural exemplar in achieving a just transition. - c) Working with businesses, land managers, communities and visitors across the National Park. - d) Developing a wellbeing economy (see People policy B1).